govau/service-manual/content/content-strategy/creating-user-centred-content/testing-content/test-content-with-users/act-head.md

 ---
 layout: nav/section
-section: Check content for accessibility
+section: Act on your test findings
 ---